RChandler234/GithubScraper/server/README.md

 # Github Scraper Server

-REST API to manage database interactions and github scraping.
+REST API to manage database interactions and Github scraping.
 Written in Python using Flask as a server framework and Poetry for package management

 ## Local Development